 Noise adds the ‘film grain’ effect to your image.
 Therefore I recommend turning it off as it does nothing but decrease your image clarity which can be important towards spotting players.

-Extra Tips to Improve Performance And Competitiveness
+Extra Tips to Improve Performance And Visuals

 I am going to try and constantly update this section with different methods to try and improve your performance.
 There are a lot of suggestions out there on Reddit and the like that can have a positive impact.
 If you have any please comment below and I will add it here.